 The protection of the rights of plant breeders is an important incentive for the development of better plant varieties.
 The possibility to claim intellectual property rights on a variety, gives a breeder the exclusive rights to exploit it and to prevent others from doing so illegally.
 Many countries are therefore developing and implementing a legal framework for the protection of plant varieties in intellectual property rights system.

 The following subjects will be introduced through lectures, discussions and working groups:

-- legal aspects – legal framework, requirements of the international Union for the Protection of New Varieties of Plants (UPOV), other systems, patents, regulations relating to genetic resource use
+- legal aspects – legal framework, of the International Union for the Protection of New Varieties of Plants (UPOV), patents, regulations relating to genetic resources.

-- institutional aspects – procedures and administration, organisational setup, variety registration systems, collaboration and testing
+- institutional aspects – procedures and administration, organizational setup, variety registration systems, collaboration and testing

 - technical aspects – the principle of Distinctness, Uniformity and Stability (DUS), practical DUS-testing, UPOV guidelines, field testing, biochemical/molecular techniques, statistics, data analysis, reporting, variety denomination

 - exploitation of Plant Breeders' Rights – enforcing rights, royalty collection, farm saved seed

 - you have a position in the variety protection system or have a position that will give you such responsibilities in the near future